-Domestic fridge or freezers are okay if they are operating on suitable flooring (e.g. not on grass or pavement) and out of the weather.
-For example within in a food truck, van, or marquee.
+Domestic Fridge or freezers are okay if they are operating on a Floor and out of the weather in a food truck, van, or Marquee.

 Examples of suitable commercial grade leads and power boards are below.

 Figure 3.
 Examples of suitable commercial grade leads and power boards